davchez/Data-Analysis-of-Substantially-Small-Data-Sets/README.md

 - Hard-to-read formatting

 ## Differences between two .R files
 bootstrap-project-public.R contains a runnable version of the data sets which I worked with on my local computer.
 Should be able to run from any device since all data points are contained within the file.
+Does not truly represent the length of the code

-bootstrap-project-clean.R contains the version which I ran from my computer using personal folder/file paths to reduce the size of the program.
+bootstrap-project-unusable.R contains the version which I ran from my computer using personal folder/file paths to reduce the size of the program.
 File paths do not work on any other computer; only included to show how compact the code can be.
+Removes the red linear piecewise function and averaged point per graph from bootstrao-project-public.R; only contains the fitted average sinusoidal model.
+Data folders will not be uploaded to the repository

 Runtime between both files are identical.